fdformula/MathlyLua/README.md

 inv(submatrix(C, 1, 1, 3, 3))
 ```

-`To apply matrix operations on none-mathly matrices, e.g., ordinary/raw Lua tables,
-conversion is needed.` For example,
+`To allow matrix operations on none-mathly tables, conversion is needed.` For example,

 ```
 mathly = require('mathly')